Electrical

 Lumens = (0.0573 * Watts2) + (13.034 * Watts) - 120.6

-The following is the section from the COLREGs about lamp brightness:
+The following is the section from the COLREGs regarding lamp brightness:

 8. Intensity of lights